-The Essential 8 Auditor systematically gathers audit data and evidence of successes and failures.
+Huntsman Security solutions systematically gather review data and evidence of successes and failures.

 Expert analysis of the collected data then benefits from better, more accurate and comprehensive inputs and less reliance on or overhead from travelling, collecting, collating and extracting – hence more time to understand and draw conclusions or examine areas of the cyber defence posture that are not embedded in technology.

-1. Confirms the presence of controls or the implementation of policies
+1. Confirm the presence of controls or the implementation of policies

-2. Gathers evidence and records of their operation or execution
+2. Gather evidence and records of their operation or execution

-4. Pinpoints failures and enables the analysis process to link these to identifiable root causes
+4. Pinpoint failures and enables the analysis process to link these to identifiable root causes

-The Essential 8 Auditor accurately and consistently calculates results, analyses objectively and identifies patterns.
+Huntsman Security solutions accurately and consistently calculate results, analyse objectively and identify patterns.

-The analysis of collected audit and control data can be split into two elements:
+The analysis of collected control performance data can be split into two elements:

 Mathematical or Statistical analysis